epics-base/pvxs/documentation/client.rst

 User provided callbacks are in the form of std::function which may, directly or indirectly, store shared_ptr<> instances.
-The returned Operation and Subscription instances may be treated as storing the std::function instance(s) and thus any shared_ptr<> captured in them.
+The returned Operation and Subscription instances should be treated as storing the std::function instance(s) and thus any shared_ptr<> captured in them.

 Therefore, in order to avoid a resource leak,